leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Functional Specifications.md

 - Accessibility: in the bottom left lies a QR code to ALGOSUP's website for easy access

 This final version took some time to arrive at and other attempts were made, as shown below.

+### Selected location

+We decided to place the fresco in the library, about 1m from the back wall, to leave the sockets accessible.

+We had thought of 3 other places to place it:

+- above the sockets, but we were worried that the fresco would fall easily and that the weight of the fresco might damage the sockets,
+- against the windows, but we wanted to avoid obstructing the luminosity to keep natural light in the room.
+- in the middle of the room, but this would make the library unusable.

+Every option had weaknesses but we've chosen the one that seems the least restrictive.

 ### Test phase
 <img alt="ALGOSUP" src="./../Images/Unselected1.png" width="200">